What you need to do to get ready for the Customs Declaration Service (CDS) will depend on how you currently make declarations using CHIEF.

 - understand any financial or process implications the changes may have including to your Direct Debit payments if you use a duty deferment account, HMRC will write to you if you’re affected by this

-Importers using third party software
+Importers using a software provider

 - register for CDS using your Government Gateway user ID and password, and authorise your software provider to make declarations on your behalf - you do not need to do this until HMRC or your software provider or agent tells you